-Coming in at about $5,500, concrete will be the most durable of all the driveways you can install, especially in warmer climates.
+Coming in at about $5 to $6 per square foot, concrete will be the most durable of all the driveways you can install, especially in warmer climates.
 It can last for up to fifty years before needing to be replaced or resurfaced, as long as maintenance is kept up and it doesn’t need resurfacing or resealing.
 It also comes in many types and colors.
 Concrete pavers can be installed by hand.

 According to the American Concrete Pavement Association, concrete is 72% more reflective than asphalt, so less lighting is needed when it is used for roads, driveways, and curbs, and it has a lot less heat absorption.
 However, concrete can crack when in a typical freeze-thaw climate, and it is often stained due to oil and tire tracks.

-Asphalt is the most affordable driveway material at approx. $4,200, and it handles northern temps much better.
+Asphalt is the most affordable paved driveway material at approx. $3 to $4 per square foot, and it handles northern temps much better.
 It also settles and dries faster once poured, but it doesn’t have much longevity, and there’s no way to do custom design work with it because it only comes in black (although that might be changing).
 It softens in high temps and needs to be resealed or resurfaced every 3–5 years.

-Brick or cobblestone is expensive at approx. $9,200, or up to $33,000 for cobblestone.
+Brick or cobblestone is expensive at approx. $10 to $40 per square foot, or from $9,200 to $33,000 total.
 Bricks come in various colors, are installed by hand, and can make great custom designs; but they have a higher chance of cracking, breaking, and shifting, and the surface must be power washed and resealed every year.

-Gravel is the least expensive at approx. $840 (for the gravel alone) and is easy to install, but it moves with each bout of rain or snow.
+Gravel is the least expensive at approx. $840 to $1,400, or $1 to $3 per square foot (for the gravel alone) and is easy to install, but it moves with each bout of rain or snow.
 Stabilizers can help with that, and it can last for up to 100 years.
 It comes in a lot of colors.